phuse-org/fhir-schedule-of-activities-ig/input/pagecontent/cdisc-odm.md

 This is mostly a container element.

 ### StudyEvent
-The StudyEvent is the archetype for a Planned Encounter (usually based on a single day with an ascribed Visit Date) - the encounter is made up of a series of Forms.
-Study Events are either Scheduled (ie as planned in the Protocol), Unscheduled (usually driven by an event such as an Adverse Event) or Common (for Events that can encompass multiple days/epochs).
+The StudyEvent is the archetype for a Encounters or Study Visits.
 ```xml
 <StudyEventDef OID="SE.SCREENING_VISIT" Name="Screening Visit (Visit 1)" Repeating="No" Type="Scheduled">
   <Description>